openfoodfacts/openfoodfacts-server/docs/introduction/dev-environment-quick-start-guide.md

 When running with Windows, install [Docker Desktop](https://www.docker.com/products/docker-desktop/) which will cover all of the above.

 The Make tasks use a number of Linux commands, such as rm and nproc, so it is recommeded to run Make commands from the Git Bash shell.
-In addition, the following need to be installed and inclided in the PATH:
+In addition, the following need to be installed and included in the PATH:

 - [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm)
 - [wget for windows](https://eternallybored.org/misc/wget/) (In order to download the full product database).